Ronak-LM/Udacity-BuildItBigger/README.md

 ### Required Behavior

 * App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library.

-### Optional Components

-To receive "exceeds specifications", your app must fully implement all of the following items.

-* The free app variant displays interstitial ads between the main activity and the joke-displaying activity.
-* The app displays a loading indicator while the joke is being fetched from the server.
-* The root build.gradle file contains a task that will start up the GCE development server, run all Android tests, then shutdown the development server.